 The Hadean is the earliest segment of geological time.
 In the conventional timescale it begins around 4.6 billion years (Ga) ago, the age of the oldest meteorites, and ends around 3.9 billion years ago, the age of the Earth’s oldest rocks.
 By contrast, the Moon’s oldest rocks date to around 4.4 Ga, implying that something occurred towards the end of the Hadean to wipe out Earth’s earlier geological history.
 The surface of the Moon tells us what that something was, for the entire Moon is disfigured by impact craters – the work of asteroids.
 Over 70 craters have diameters ranging from 300 to 1200 km.
 The very biggest, similar in extent to western Europe, measures 2500 km across.

 Atheistic cosmology pictures the solar system forming from a nebula of dust and gas.
 In the process of aggregation, some bodies reached planet size, others did not.
 Embryonic planets increased in mass as smaller bodies collided with them, while bodies failing to reach planet size ended up as asteroids.
 Impacts from these bodies intensified around the end of the Hadean in a puzzling episode called the ‘lunar cataclysm’ or ‘late heavy bombardment’ – late because, for some reason, it did not occur until more than 500 million years after the period of planet formation.
-To what degree there were impacts before 4.0 Ga is unknown – a few impact melts and breccias date to around 4.2 Ga, so there may have been some.
-The majority date around 3.9 Ga, giving the impression of a brief interval of exceptionally heavy bombardment, after which large impacts abruptly stopped.
+To what degree there were impacts before 4.0 Ga is unknown – several impact melts and breccias date to around 4.2 Ga, so there may have been some.
+While the majority date around 3.9 Ga, there is a strong possibility that they are dominated by ejecta from the biggest and one of the last basin-forming impacts on the nearside, that which produced the Imbrium crater.
+After 3.8 Ga large impacts abruptly stopped.

-Earth’s experience must have been no less traumatic.
-The number of asteroids striking the planet is estimated at more than 20,000.
+Sooner or later, Earth’s experience must have been no less traumatic.
+The number of asteroids striking the planet is estimated to have been in the thousands.
 The only reason we cannot trace impact craters on Earth is because its crust was destroyed and, in time, totally replaced.

 While the severity of the bombardment is clear, the cause is not.
 Most of the solar system’s asteroids lie concentrated in a belt between Mars and Jupiter.
 Meteorites indicate that they consist of minerals typical of rocky planets – predominantly iron, as in the core of a planet, and silicates, as in the enveloping crust and mantle.
 Many meteorites contain droplets that condensed from rock flash-heated to temperatures of 1800° C and vaporised.
 They are more easily interpreted as debris from a planetary explosion than as leftovers from a proto-planetary nebula.